Barista Blend Oat Milk

 Can you bake or cook with oat milk?

 Yes!
-You can swap out any dairy milk for oat milk 1:1.
+You can swap out any dairy milk for oat milk on a 1:1 basis.

 Maria making barista oat milk in a bowl